mattb-sec/mattbsec.github.io/index.md

   - [A Deep Analysis of a Volatile Memory Capture File and Investigation of One or More Cyber Attacks (one of my favorites!)](https://mattb-sec.github.io/MemoryInvestigation/)

 #### Network Security
-  - Demonstrating RSA Encryption and Discussing Public Key Infrastructure
+  - Applying Encryption Algorithms for Secure Communications
   - Attacking a Virtual Private Network
   - Configuring a Virtual Private Network Server
   - Penetration Testing a pfSense Firewall